tmolnar18/ORB-SLAM/README.md

     ./build_ros.sh
 ```

 Point cloud viewer window is disabled by default.
-To generate point cloud, run from /opt/ORB_SLAM folder:
+To generate point cloud, run from /opt/ORB_SLAM the rosrun command and from /opt/ORB_SLAM/vizdoom the python command:
 ```
      roscore